-When I co-authored a position paper on crypto art in 2019, I defined crypto art as a digital art forum, an alternative marketplace and a multi-disciplinary collective.
-This early academic take was published in the ArXiv repository that same year and later in an abbreviated form in the peer-reviewed Leonardo journal in 2021.
+For a position paper on crypto art in 2019, I defined crypto art as a digital art forum, an alternative marketplace and a multi-disciplinary collective.
+This early take was published in the ArXiv repository that same year and in an abbreviated form in the peer-reviewed Leonardo journal in 2021.

-Since then, I have continued working on refining the following definition model, tweaking and streamlining it to accommodate new developments.
+Since then, I have continued working on refining the following definition models, tweaking and streamlining it to accommodate new developments.

 Table of Contents